Mathematical table

-Mathematical tables are lists of numbers showing the results of a calculation with varying arguments.
-Trigonometric tables were used in ancient Greece and India for applications to astronomy and celestial navigation, and continued to be widely used until electronic calculators became cheap and plentiful, in order to simplify and drastically speed up computation.
+Mathematical tables are tables of information, usually numbers, showing the results of a calculation with varying arguments.
+Trigonometric tables were used in ancient Greece and India for applications to astronomy and celestial navigation, and continued to be widely used until electronic calculators became cheap and plentiful in the 1970s, in order to simplify and drastically speed up computation.
 Tables of logarithms and trigonometric functions were common in math and science textbooks, and specialized tables were published for numerous applications.

 History and use

 The first tables of trigonometric functions known to be made were by Hipparchus (c.190 – c.120 BCE) and Menelaus (c.70–140 CE), but both have been lost.
 Along with the surviving table of Ptolemy (c.
 90 – c.168 CE), they were all tables of chords and not of half-chords, that is, the sine function.
 The table produced by the Indian mathematician Āryabhaṭa (476–550 CE) is considered the first sine table ever constructed.

 Āryabhaṭa's table remained the standard sine table of ancient India.
 There were continuous attempts to improve the accuracy of this table, culminating in the discovery of the power series expansions of the sine and cosine functions by Madhava of Sangamagrama (c.1350 – c.1425), and the tabulation of a sine table by Madhava with values accurate to seven or eight decimal places.

 Tables of common logarithms were used until the invention of computers and electronic calculators to do rapid multiplications, divisions, and exponentiations, including the extraction of nth roots.

 Mechanical special-purpose computers known as difference engines were proposed in the 19th century to tabulate polynomial approximations of logarithmic functions – that is, to compute large logarithmic tables.
 This was motivated mainly by errors in logarithmic tables made by the human computers of the time.
 Early digital computers were developed during World War II in part to produce specialized mathematical tables for aiming artillery.
 From 1972 onwards, with the launch and growing use of scientific calculators, most mathematical tables went out of use.